Bovine respiratory disease

-Bovine respiratory disease (BRD) is the most common and costly disease affecting beef cattle in the world.
+Bovine respiratory disease (BRD) is the most common and economically devastating infectious disease affecting beef cattle in the world.
 It is a complex, bacterial or viral infection that causes pneumonia in calves which can be fatal.
+It also affects many other species of feedlot animals like sheep and pigs, but is most prominent in calves.
 The infection is usually a sum of three codependent factors: stress, an underlying viral infection, and a new bacterial infection.

-The diagnosis of the disease is complex since there are multiple possible causes.
+The diagnosis of the disease is complex since there are multiple possible causes and cattle are reluctant to display any indications of pain.

-The disease manifests itself most often in calves within four weeks of weaning, when calves are sorted and often sold to different farms; a common nickname for BRD is "shipping fever."
+The disease manifests itself most often in calves within four weeks of weaning, when calves are sorted into groups of roughly 10–15 in number, and sold to different feedlots via train, tractor trailer, and truck.
+Because of this, BRD is most commonly referred to as "shipping fever".
 It is not known whether the stress itself, co-mingling, or travel conditions are at most to blame, and while studies have identified general stressing factors like transport and cold weather conditions, there is still no conclusive evidence on more specific factors (e.g. distance, transport mode, temperature, or temperature volatility).

 Causes

 BRD is a "multi-factorial syndrome" that is dependent on a number of different causes.
-The pathologic condition commonly arises where the causative organism becomes established by secondary infection, following a primary bacterial or viral infection, which may occur after stress, e.g. from handling or transport.
-Usually all three of these factors must be present in order to cause BRD.
-Viral agents are often present in the herd for an extended time, with almost no symptoms, and only cause severe complications with a bacterial infection.
+The pathologic condition commonly arises where the causative organism becomes established by secondary infection, following a primary bacterial or viral infection.

-The bacterial agents most commonly linked with BRD are Mannheimia haemolytica, Pasteurella multocida, Histophilus somni, and Mycoplasma bovis.
-M. haemolytica serovar A1 is known as a particularly common bacterial cause of the disease.
-Viral agents include Bovine viral diarrhea (BVD), Infectious Bovine Rhinotracheitis (IBR), Bovine respiratory syncytial virus (BRSV), and Parainfluenza type-3 virus (PI-3).
+Stress

+There are many stressors that can help induce BRD, the main one being transportation.
+During transit, cattle are exposed to many factors such as dehydration and. exhaustion that can lead to anxiety.
+Poor ventilation and overcrowding also allow bacteria to spread more easily between the calves.